Skip to content

 SAM Smart Annotation

-Segment Anything Model (SAM) enables intelligent annotation with just a few clicks:
+Segment Anything Model (SAM) enables intelligent annotation with just a few clicks.
+Smart mode is available for detect, segment, and OBB tasks.

 2. Left-click to add positive points (include this area)